learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 raw_df = None
 ```

-Now, let's go ahead and store the `'Channel'` column in a separate variable, and then drop both the `'Channel'` and `'Region'` columnns.
+Now, let's go ahead and store the `'Channel'` column in a separate variable, and then drop both the `'Channel'` and `'Region'` columns.
 Then, display the head of the new DataFrame to ensure everything worked correctly.

 ```python